 Step 4: The Fabric

 Choosing the right pattern for the fabric can be tricky.
 Remember that it will be covered in photos and papers so you don't want it to stand out and draw a lot of attention, but instead provide a nice background for whatever you'll be pinning.
-I went with a light teal and white to match her bedroom walls and the picture frame.
-I wanted to find a cooler pattern but settled for this one since I was in a rush.
-It turned out great tho and she loved it.
+I went with a light teal and white to match the bedroom walls and the picture frame.

 Make sure you get fabric that is bigger than your wood since it needs to wrap around the back so you can staple it.
 Also make sure you pull it tight when stapling, you want it to stretch so you don't get any weird bumps.
 You may need to iron it when you're finished to get all the wrinkles out.

 Now comes the best part: putting it all together.
 I used finishing nails to attach the board to the frame and it worked fine, just make sure you angle them enough so that they don't come out the front of the frame.

 Now its time to hang it on the wall and start adding pins to it.